Approximation Algorithms for Optimal Decision Trees and Adaptive TSP Problems: Approximation Algorithm for the Isolation Problem

+We first give a high-level description of our algorithm.
+The algorithm uses an iterative approach and maintains a candidate set of scenarios that contains the realized scenario.
+In each iteration, the algorithm eliminates a constant fraction of scenarios from the candidate set.
+So the number of iterations will be bounded by $O(\log m)$.
+In each iteration we solve a suitable instance of \lpgst in order to refine the candidate set of scenarios.

+\paragraph{Single iteration of \isoprob algorithm} As mentioned above, we use \lpgst in each iteration of the \isoprob algorithm- we now describe how this is done.
+At the start of each iteration, our algorithm maintains a candidate set $M\sse [m]$ of scenarios that contains the realized scenario.
+The probabilities associated with the scenarios $i\in M$ are not the original $p_i$s but their conditional probabilities $q_i:=\frac{p_i}{\sum_{j\in M} p_j}$.
+The algorithm \palg (given as Algorithm~\ref{alg:palg}) uses \lpgst to compute an $r$-tour $\tau$ such that after observing the demands on $\tau$, the number of scenarios consistent with these observations is guaranteed to be a constant factor smaller than $|M|$.

-\paragraph{The Partitioning Algorithm} The algorithm \palg (given below as Algorithm~\ref{alg:palg}) finds an $r$-tour $\tau$ in the metric such that after observing the demands on $\tau$, the number of scenarios that are consistent with these observations is only a constant fraction of the total.
-E.g., if there was a vertex $v$ such that $\approx 50\%$ of the scenarios contained it, then visiting vertex $v$ would reduce the candidate scenarios by $\approx 50\%$, irrespective of the observation at $v$, giving us a tangible notion of progress.
-However, each vertex may give a very unbalanced partition or such a vertex may be too expensive to visit, so we may have to visit multiple vertices---this is the basic idea in algorithm \palg.
+To get some intuition for this algorithm, consider the simplistic case when there is a vertex $u\in V$ located near the root $r$ such that $\approx 50\%$ of the scenarios in $M$ contain it.
+Then just visiting vertex $u$ would reduce the number candidate scenarios by $\approx 50\%$, irrespective of the observation at $u$, giving us the desired notion of progress.
+However, each vertex may give a very unbalanced partition of $M$: so we may have to visit multiple vertices before ensuring that the number of candidate scenarios reduces by a constant factor.
+Moreover, some vertices may be too expensive to visit from $r$: so we need to carefully take the metric into account in choosing the set of vertices to visit.
+Addressing these issues is precisely where the \lpgst problem comes in.

+Note that the information at any vertex $v$ corresponds to a bi-partition $(F_v, M\setminus F_v)$ of the scenario set $M$, with scenarios $F_v$ having demand at $v$ and scenarios $M\setminus F_v$ having no demand at $v$.
+So either the presence of demand or the absence of demand reduces the number of candidate scenarios by half (and represents progress).
+To better handle this asymmetry, Step~\ref{step:palg0} associates vertex $v$ with subset $D_v$ which is the smaller of $\{F_v, \, M\setminus F_v\}$; this corresponds to the set of scenarios under which just the observation at $v$ suffices to reduce the number of candidate scenarios below $|M|/2$ (and represents progress).
+In Steps~\ref{step:palg-flip} and~\ref{step:palg1}, we view vertex $v$ as covering the scenarios $D_v$.